annethereshewent/rsx-redux/README.md

 ## Controls

 Works great with a dualshock-like controller!
-Supports Xbox 360, dualshock, and dualsense controllers.
+Supports Xbox, dualshock, and dualsense controllers.
 Controls are exactly like on the Playstation.

 For keyboard support (custom keyboard mappings available on the MacOS app), use: